CJ - Criminal Justice

 CJ 882.
 Individual Directed Study in Criminal Justice (1-6).

 Faculty-directed readings and/or research in special areas of interest in the field of criminal justice.
-Prerequisite: consent of graduate coordinator and instructor.
+Prerequisites: graduate coordinator's and instructor's consent.

 CJ 891.
 Seminar in Judicial Process (3).